 City Choir Dunedin

-City Choir Dunedin exists for people of all ages and from all walks of life who share a common delight in singing large-scale classical choral works to the highest standards.
+City Choir Dunedin exists for people of all ages and from all walks of life who share a common delight in choral singing.
+We aim to be a "A Choir of Note" in New Zealand.

 The Choir's repertoire is extensive, encompassing the great Baroque, Romantic and Classical works, and including contemporary New Zealand choral music.
-The Choir is usually involved in four or five concerts a year, regularly performing with the Southern Sinfonia.
+The Choir is usually involved in four or five concerts a year, regularly performing with the Dunedin Symphony Orchestra.